 How to watch the US Election 2020 live

-With the US Election just days away, here's everything you need to know about the 2020 results – when they'll be announced and who'll win out of Donald Trump and Joe Biden.
+Today's the day America decides – here's everything you need to know about the 2020 US Election including when the results will be announced and who'll win out of Donald Trump and Joe Biden.

-With just days to go before the President of the United States is chosen by voters, political junkies all over the world are glued to their television screens, waiting for new poll results, updates from the last-minute campaign trial and any further exchanges between candidates Donald Trump and Joe Biden.

-While former Vice President and Democrat Joe Biden is currently leading in the polls, it’s difficult to predict who will emerge victorious at this stage with variables such as COVID-19, early voting and mail-in ballots to consider.

-If you’re therefore planning on staying up all night to watch the election play out in real time, we’ve collated all the information you’ll need – so stock up on instant coffee (or booze) and get ready for one of the most dramatic evenings of the year.
+After months of intense debate and campaigning, election day is finally here for citizens of the United States and it’s likely to be one of the most dramatic in recent history.

+Republican President Donald Trump intends to hold on to his position in the Oval Office, but polls suggest Democrat Joe Biden could earn a comfortable lead.

+For this reason, it may take longer than usual for all the votes to be counted, meaning it could be several days until we have a decisive answer on who will lead the United States for the next four years.

+Here’s hoping that the news comes sooner rather than later, as those with a keen interest in politics will likely find it hard to truly relax until this election is settled.

-Make sure to also check out our list of the best US Election podcasts to listen to in the run-up to the big day!
+Make sure to also check out our list of the best US Election podcasts to listen to for more information on this hotly contested race.

 How to watch the US Election live in the UK